Launch of the new 2025/2026 membership campaign

 Tasting and visit to Navarre at the Pagos de Araiz estate 09/26/24

-This visit to the Banka Trout, by Michel Goicoechea himself, is one of the most beautiful encounters.
-This will be our launch of resumption of our activities.
-This will be followed by a meal at the Menta farm inn in Aldudes.
-To finish this day we met with Michel Tambourin in Baigorry (Maison Enautenea) for a visit to the farm and a tasting of Ardi Gasna https://www.helloasso.com/associations/bizi-ona-slow-food-pays -basque/events/discovery-of-banka-trout
+This visit to the Banka Trout farm, led by Michel Goicoechea himself, was a truly wonderful encounter.
+It marked the official launch of our activities.
+Following this, we enjoyed a meal at the Menta farm inn in Aldudes.
+To conclude the day, we met with Michel Tambourin in Baigorry (Maison Enautenea) for a farm tour and a tasting of Ardi Gasna cheese. https://www.helloasso.com/associations/bizi-ona-slow-food-pays-basque/evenements/a-la-decouverte-de-la-truite-de-banka

 Saturday September 7, discovering the Baigorry valley